 The spatial probability evolution of the optimally controlled rod is depicted in Fig. 4D.
 A new feature in the simple maze is the temporary accumulation of probability at the entrance to the thin channel section for t≈10-20s but not at the channel outlet.
-This indicates the rod rate leaving the channel is greater than the rod rate entering the channel.
+This indicates the rod’s rate of leaving the channel is greater than the rod’s rate of entering the channel.
 The wider opening immediately outside the narrow channel allows uniform sampling of all orientations, whereas confinement within the channel favors rod orientations aligned with channel walls.
 This produces an entropic barrier to rods entering the narrower channel, both with and without propulsion.
 In the case of control, alignment of rods with channel walls produces more favorably oriented states where propulsion can be actuated, thus resulting in a faster exit from the channel.

 The approach to optimal navigation of self-propelled colloids in the simple mazes can be extended to larger-scale, complex mazes.
 These are conceptually similar but demonstrate additional features of maze size scaling and the importance of control.
 Here, we systematically increase the number of rectangular obstacles features based on repetition of local geometry in Fig. 4.
 As in the free-space and simple mazes, a representative trajectory (Fig. 5A, Movie S3) shows the controlled navigation between a starting state (4, 4, 0) and a target position (67, 5).
 Locally, the optimal control policy (Fig. 5B) shares similar features to the simple maze policy, whereas globally the path depends on the maze solution.
 In this case, the first passage time distribution (Fig. 5C) shows optimally controlled self-propelled particles reach the target ~100X faster than the uncontrolled diffusive process (propulsion OFF) and 3X faster than the uncontrolled self-propelled process (propulsion ON).
 The probability evolution (Fig. 5D) again illustrates the optimal control, and again, show accumulation of probability at channel inlet as in the simple maze example.